Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Conclusions and topics for further research

-\textbf{RQ2: } As the field of quantum computing is very broad, various learning paths were suggested to the participants.
+RQ2: As the field of quantum computing is very broad, various learning paths were suggested to the participants.
 With the MOOC platform's help, the participants' learning behavior could be tracked in detail.
 The analyses show that the recommended learning paths were often followed.
 Most participants attended an introductory course in each subject area (Intro 1, Crypto 1, Algo 1).
 Depending on their interests, they remained loyal to the topic and completed more advanced courses.
 A not inconsiderable number of participants also attended courses on several topics.
 More than 140 people completed all nine core MOOCs.
-The data shows that the recommenadtion of learning paths was highly accepted.
-Thus, there seems to be evidence that it is imporatant to suggest learning paths to participants for better orientation when dealing with complex topics.
+The data shows that the recommendation of learning paths was highly accepted.
+Thus, there seems to be evidence that it is important to suggest learning paths to participants for better orientation when dealing with complex topics.

-\textbf{RQ3: } The generally recognized European Reference Framework for Quantum Technologies was used to select material.
+RQ3: The generally recognized European Competence Framework for Quantum Technologies \cite{franziska_greinert_towards_2023} was used to select material.
 All content taught and tested in the examinations could be assigned to categories in the reference framework.
 Over 80\% of exam participants passed the final exam, 50\% even with a good to excellent result.
 It also shows that the success rate correlates with the number of learning materials consumed (videos, self-study tests, forum discussions).
 It can be stated that the learning elements provided by the MOOC platform are sufficient to teach participants the necessary skills.

 In conclusion, one can say that the quantum MOOCs at OpenHPI were a big success and up to January 2024 reached more than 7400 participants from different age and professional groups.
-The MOOCs help to bring the topic of quantum computing closer to a broad audience outside of universities and research departments.
-Therefore, the topic has reached a broader audience.
+The MOOCs help to bring the topic of quantum computing closer to an audience outside of universities and research departments.
+The MOOCs are a good opportunity for anyone interested in quantum computing to delve deeper into the topics.
+The structure and content of the courses might also be a good point of reference and starting point for persons who would like to hold quantum computing courses.
+Depending on the desired learning objectives, teachers can build their own courses along the proposed learning paths, since the learning paths provide a self-contained arrangement of quantum computing topics.
+The teachers then can deepen quantum topics according to their specialization, and insert additional topics according to their preferences.